‘Time School: We Will Remember Them’ is book one of a series of four and is available to pre-order now.

 The Time School series is suitable for children aged nine or above.
 I hesitate to put an upper age limit on it because children’s stories, in my opinion, are for everyone to enjoy!

-You can order your copy now and let me know what you think (we authors really appreciate reviews).
+You can buy the books from my online shop, or from any online book retailer.
+Let me know what you think (we authors really appreciate reviews).